lanl/scico/docs/source/install.rst

 Installing SCICO
 ================

 SCICO requires Python version 3.8 or later.
-(Version 3.10 is recommended as it is the version under which SCICO has been most thoroughly tested, and is the minimum supported Python version for the most recent versions of JAX.)
+(Version 3.12 is recommended as it is the version under which SCICO is tested in GitHub continuous integration, and since the most recent versions of JAX require version 3.10 or later.)
 SCICO is supported on both Linux and MacOS, but is not currently supported on Windows due to the limited support for ``jaxlib`` on Windows.
 However, Windows users can use SCICO via the `Windows Subsystem for Linux